Are You Overfeeding Your Fussy Baby?

 Try these tips to soothe your baby:

 - Reduce stimulation.
 Turn or move baby away from a busy environment, like a room with older kids playing.
-In public, take baby to a quieter spot, and sing to or rock her.
+In public, take your baby to a quieter spot, and sing to or rock them.

-- Play with her.
-Try making eye contact and talking to her, showing her black-and-white or brightly colored pictures or toys, shaking a rattle or showing baby her reflection in the mirror.
+- Play with them.
+Try making eye contact and talking to them, showing them black-and-white or brightly colored pictures or toys, shaking a rattle or showing baby their reflection in the mirror.

 - Use repetitive motion with soft sounds.
-Think rocking, bouncing, rubbing his back, speaking or singing softly, over and over.
+Think rocking, bouncing, rubbing their back, speaking or singing softly, over and over.

 - Find a routine that works for your baby.
 For example, some babies like to play, sleep, eat and repeat.

 - Try a pacifier.
 Babies are born to suck, so pacifiers are often soothing.

 - Help them sleep.
 Babies can only stay up for a few hours at a time; they might be irritable because they need help falling asleep.
 Try the tips above to help baby nod off without a fuss.

 Sometimes babies cry, even after you’ve done everything you can to console them.
 Many babies have a fussy time of day.
 Or your baby might be gassy or sick.